 Chipotle Chicken is marinated chicken thighs that are pan-fried and diced into bite-sized pieces to serve with a tortilla and all your favorite fixings.

 - 1 can (7 ounces) chipotle peppers in adobo sauce

 - 4 teaspoons garlic, minced

 To a medium bowl, add the coriander, cumin, chipotle peppers in adobo, garlic, kosher salt, and olive oil.

 Add the chicken thighs to a zippered plastic bag and pour the chipotle mixture over the top.

 Shake the bag to coat all of the chicken.
 Remove any excess air and zip shut.

 Place in the refrigerator to marinate for 1 hour.

-When ready, pour the contents of the bag into a large skillet over medium heat.
-Cook the thighs on each side for 5-7 minutes, or until browned and cooked through.
-(Chicken is cooked through when it reaches an internal temperature of 165°F.)
+When ready, add the chicken thighs to a large skillet over medium-high heat.
+Cook the thighs on each side for 3-5 minutes, or until slightly charred.
+Switch heat to medium-low and continue cooking (about 10-15 minutes) until the internal temperature is 165°F.